Ways to Give

 - The gift must be a direct gift to the Thaddeus Stevens Foundation (not carried through as a planned gift)

 Your future will revolve around the retirement plan assets that you develop.
 To maximize the value of a retirement account, consider making a lifetime gift of your retirement plans after-tax values to a tax-exempt deferred giving plan.

 Savings Bonds represent major assets that may have stopped growing and are now forgotten in a bank box and waiting to be used for a good purpose.
 Why not put it to work as a gift to the Thaddeus Stevens Foundation!

 Using real estate, such as your house, a vacation or rental home, a vacant lot, a farm or commercial property, to fund a gift to the college allows you to preserve your cash assets, receive significant tax and income advantages, and make a larger charitable gift than anticipated.
 For large gifts to the college there numerous naming opportunities in facilities, and endowments that would establish a family legacy.

 Make a gift of remainder interest in your current home, receive sizable tax benefits no and continue living in your home for the rest of your life.

 The bequest, or will, is one of the simplest types of estate gifts that can be given.
 This type of gift will have a direct impact on the students and programs of the College, while having no impact on your current assets.
-A gift in the future, planned for and discussed today, ensures that the College can carry out your intentions.
-By designating the College as one of your beneficiaries, either through a specific dollar amount, you may restrict you gift for a purpose or allow it to be used for an unrestricted endowment purpose.
+A gift in the future, planned for and discussed today, ensures that the Foundation can carry out your intentions.
+By designating the Foundation as one of your beneficiaries, either through a specific dollar amount, you may restrict you gift for a purpose or allow it to be used for an unrestricted endowment purpose.